Cellular Topology Optimization on Differentiable Voronoi Diagrams

 The second example is a framed cantilever beam with a distributed force load.
 The nodes on the left side are all fixed, and downward-pointing forces are exerted in the middle region on the right side, occupying the middle 20 percent of the total height.
-The rectangular frame of the $1\times0.5$ domain is fixed to be filled with solid materials with a beam thickness of 0.01.
+The rectangular frame of the $1\times0.5$ domain is fixed to be filled with solid materials with a beam thickness of 0.01 \rv{(in the framed cases)}.
 The target volume is set to be 0.35.
 The optimization results with the different number of initial points are shown in Figure \ref{fig:cb_frame}.
-From left to right, we observe that a more distributed structure is formed with more Voronoi points.
-From top to bottom, the structure is more binary.
-Both optimized structures form axial beams that traverse from the left top corner to the right middle, similarly, from the left bottom corner to the right middle.
+From left to right, we observe that a more distributed structure is formed with more Voronoi points. \rv{All} optimized structures form axial beams that traverse from the left top corner to the right middle, similarly, from the left bottom corner to the right middle.
 Additionally, both form the dark ``anchor" regions on the top left and bottom left corners.